Tournament Informed Adversarial Quality Diversity: Method

 \subsubsection{Ranking}

 We propose a selection mechanism inspired by PATA-EC that uses the previous tasks to estimate, via a tournament, the elites that will propose diverse challenges (Alg.~\ref{alg:ranking_TS}).

-It (b.1) performs a tournament between all the elites and the previous tasks (size $N_{task}^2\cdot N_{cell}$) to (b.2) collect the fitness vector, (c.1) compute the ranking vector of the different tasks for each elite, (c.2) normalize this ranking, (c.3) uses this as an adversarial behavior descriptor to cluster all the elites in $N_{task}$ cells, and (c.4) select one elite for each cells, using the average fitness over all tasks as quality criteria.
+It (b.1) performs a tournament between all the elites and the previous tasks (size $N_{task}^2\cdot N_{cell}$) to (b.2) collect the fitness vector.
+Then it (c.1) computes the ranking vector of the different tasks for each elite, (c.2) normalizes this ranking, (c.3) uses this as an adversarial behavior descriptor to cluster all the elites in $N_{task}$ cells, and (c.4) selects the elite of each cell, using the average fitness over all tasks as quality criteria.
 Note that all the elites have been evaluated against all tasks, so the comparison is fairer than with \textbf{Behavior}.
 Finally, for the bootstrapping, only the evaluations from the selected elites are used, meaning that most of the evaluations of the tournament (i.e., $N_{task}^2\cdot (N_{cell}-1)$) are not repurposed.